Highlights for fluorouracil

 - increased sensitivity of the skin to sun and ultraviolet light

-- pain and burning of the affected area
+- ppain and burning, redness, irritation of the affected area

-- skin rash, itching of the affected area
+- --s-s--skin rash, itching of the affected area-sensitivity to light--t

 fluorouracil May Interact with Other Medications